kkaroly42/P4RROT_Security_Apps/README.md

 python3 tcp_forger.py veth3
 ```

+## P40F

+The p40f directory contains the following items:
+* The P4RROT script generating the data plane code [p40f/codegen.py](p40f/codegen.py)
+* The generated P4 files and the template [p40f/result.p4](p40f/result.p4)

+The original implementation and a tutorial on how to use it can be found at [P40f](https://github.com/sherrybai/P40f)

 ## P4RROT

 This repository contains only files relevant to the paper.
 The source code and an introduction to P4RROT can be read at [P4RROT](https://github.com/Team-P4RROT/P4RROT).